marcblank/marcblank.github.io/docs/index.md

 *Powerups for NINA 2.x is no longer supported.*

 Comments, suggestions, etc. always welcome at the #sequencer-powerups channel on the NINA Discord server.
-This document was last updated for Sequencer Powerups 3.14.11.0; however, screenshots have not yet been updated since 3.13.1.0
+This document was last updated for Sequencer Powerups 3.20.0.0; however, some screenshots have not been updated since 3.13.1.0

 Version history [here](https://bitbucket.org/zorkmid/nina.plugin.when/src/master/README.md)